apita1423/disney-quiz-pp2/README.md

 ### Code Used
 Javascript was difficult for me.
 It is something that I most definitely need much more practice in.
 So, I really relied on outside sources to help me with this project.

-- GreatStack from YouTube was great help.
+- GreatStack from YouTube was a great help.
 It was a tutorial that made it easy to follow.
 Although I changed some bits to cater to my quiz, this tutorial formed the basis of my Javascript.

 [GreatStack YouTube](https://www.youtube.com/watch?v=PBcqGxrr9g8&list=PLjwm_8O3suyOgDS_Z8AWbbq3zpCmR-WE9&index=3)

 - I'm also still getting the hang of CSS especially with flexbox, as well as, rem.
-So I used the flexbox code section from James Quick YouTube/Udemy tutorial in my html/css.
+So I used the flexbox code section from James Quick YouTube/Udemy tutorial in my HTML/CSS.

 [James Quick YouTube](https://www.youtube.com/watch?v=Opje9VBrNfg)